ramrom/rams_dot_files/cheatsheets/tmux_cheatsheet.md

 - tmux list-keys
     - show keybindings, 3.1 and above, "?" does not show all keybindings...
 - 2 methods to multi-key bindings: https://stackoverflow.com/questions/25294283/bindings-with-key-sequences
+- change to a preset layout: `tmux select-layout even-horizontal`

 ## running shell command on a tmux hook
 - tmux set-hook pane-focus-out 'run-shell "echo hi >> ~/foo"'